Notice to Appear in Tampa, FL

 - There is no risk in summoning you to appear.

 Though they are simpler, Notices carry the same legal weight as an arrest.
 If you fail to attend court as required, a warrant will be issued for your arrest.
-Because of this, it is crucial that you do not neglect your Notice to Appear.
+Because of this, it is crucial that you do not neglect it.

 When a Notice to Appear Is Not Allowed